nicolaeTn/Image-Viewer/README.md

 # Image-Viewer
 Basic image viewer that lets you open and browse through images.
+The UI was designed using Java AWT.
 The user has to first select a folder with images to be displayed.
-There is five different ways to scroll through the images, which is illustrated in the image below.
+There are five different ways to scroll through the images, which is illustrated below.

 To run the project, simply run Driver.java that contains the main method.